Part 7 – The Amount of Data and Bandwidth Required for Streaming Video

 - You will need a 30 Mbps download x 10 Mbps upload to make it run without buffering.

-- GoBrolly 4K Video XD with 450 GB of Limitless data and bandwidth of 25 Mbps x 12.5 Mbps can get you started.
-Limitless data at $0.99 a GB, and we have already configured custom data and bandwidth plans that exceed these requirements.
+- GoBrolly 4K Video Extra Data plan with 480 GB of Limitless data and bandwidth of 28 Mbps x 14 Mbps can get you started.
+You can upgrade your plan at any time, it is that easy!

 One User Per Month